-- We have a committed, hardworking but often overstretched workforce who we want to support to do their job as well as possible. - Our families tell us that some staff go the extra mile to help but that not all staff have the skills they need. - We have a range of expertise across the city but it is not consistently available to all. - We recognise that our SENCO's often have limited capacity to co-ordinate support for young people - We have had issues recruiting and retaining staff which has changed how well services run. - Our leaders tell us that systems and processes do not join up and the pressures on individual services are preventing change. - We have some good joint working but it is not consistent across Sheffield.
+- We have a committed and hardworking workforce who we want to support to do their job as well as possible. - Our families tell us that some staff go the extra mile to help but that not all staff have the skills they need. - We have a range of expertise across the city but it is not consistently available to all. - We have had issues recruiting and retaining staff which has changed how well services run. - Our leaders tell us that systems and processes do not join up and the pressures on individual services are preventing change. - We have some good joint working but it is not consistent across Sheffield.
 We know that cases involving many teams can be a difficult experience for families.

-- We have developed training on processes that is being rolled out to schools and services across the city. - The Accountable Care Partnership (a group of health and social care organisations that work together to deliver care for people living in Sheffield) has developed a workforce strategy. - We have created school-sector leadership across SEND.
+- We have developed training on processes that are being rolled out to schools and services across the city. - The Accountable Care Partnership (a group of health and social care organisations that work together to deliver care for people living in Sheffield) has developed a workforce strategy. - We have created school-sector leadership across SEND.
 This has helped education providers' work together more but we need to join with health and care services. - We have held events including the 2018 SEND Leaders conference to promote inclusion.

 - 1. We need to know how many people need our services and understand where we have gaps in staffing and skills. - 2.
 We need to make sure our workforce has the skills they need to understand and support inclusion. - 3.
 We need to develop shared values, language and knowledge so that we can work together well. - 4.
-We need to make sure that support is joined up. - 5.
+We need to make sure that support is joined up.
+We will use a keyworker approach to do this where possible. - 5.
 We need to ensure we value and support our staff so that we can recruit and retain the right people.